Nigeria: SON Unveils Standards to Checkmate Rejection of Nigeria's Agro Commodities

 "In December, we will have another council meeting to approve new standards.
 Every standard we put out there is strategic to AfCFTA, because when we establish our standard, it is expected for people who are expecting our goods to look at the standards and then know that the products approved are up to standards.
 So really, that is a guideline for everything you can think of," he said.

 The SON boss added "Some of the standards approved have to do with hair and now that people in that line of business now knows that there is a standard for that kind of product in the market.
 We have standards for food and feed.
 Any one who is planning to go into fish farming can always come to us to get this standard to start their fish farming business.
+For the ordinary man on the street when they see the standards they will know SON has approved it and it has also been established by the stakeholders and the users of that product.
 The reason why we develop standards is that when we are shipping products from Nigeria to other country, you have a stamp on it and for the person receiving this product would see the sign of quality on the products and also realise that the product is meeting the set standards."

 He noted that standards are really important and Critical in its bid to protect unsuspecting consumers from sub-standard goods.